 David Cameron says Tory faithful had fatal attraction to rival Boris Johnson

-They knew it was a ‘love affair destined to end badly’ - but couldn’t resist making made him leader
+They knew it was a ‘love affair destined to end badly’ - but couldn’t resist making him leader

 David Cameron has compared the decision by Tory activists to make Boris Johnson party leader to a doomed love affair.